niiccoo2/RC-Tank/README.md

 - Screw holes for RPI
 - Holes for battery zipties
 - Screw holes for cover
+#### V5
+- Screw holes to mount to chasis
+- Screw holes for RPI
+- Holes for battery zipties
+- Screw holes for cover
+- MAKE ALL M3 HOLES SMALLER

 ### Cover
 #### V1
 - Indents for zipties